swennemans/building-your-own-reactjs/02-building_basic_vdom/10-updating-children.md

 # Children.. 🚸🚸

 Children are **very** important and at the same time troublemakers, just as in real life would my parenting friends say 👪.
 React created a seperate class to handle them: `ReactMultiChildren`.
 But we don't need that in our lifes yet.
 We're just practicing :smile:

 We know that our `children` live in `this.props.children`.
-Soooo, in our `updateVElement` function we can look for them.
-And implement logic to handle those brats:
+Soooo, in our `updateVElement` function we can identify them.
+Now we just need to implement the logic to handle those troublemakers:

 ```javascript
 index.js